Winston-Lin/dziganto.github.io/_posts/2018-1-19-Model-Tuning-with-Validation-and-Cross-Validation.md

 ![Bias-Variance Target Pic](/assets/images/bias-and-variance-targets.jpg?raw=true){: .center-image }

 Imagine you've entered an archery competition.
-You receive a score based on which portion of the target you hit - 0 for the red circle (bullseye), 1 for the blue, and 2 for the while.
+You receive a score based on which portion of the target you hit: 0 for the red circle (bullseye), 1 for the blue, and 2 for the while.
 The goal is to minimize your score and you do that by hitting as many bullseyes as possible.

 The archery metaphor is a useful analog to explain what we're trying to accomplish by building a model.
 Given different datasets (equivalent to different arrows), we want a model that predicts as closely as possible to observed data (aka targets).